 For example, from Harrisburg to Pittsburgh is one move.
 This image was taken by Robert Househ in 2012.

-A. Movement may start when a piece occupies a dot.
+For Rapid Railroad movements: A. Movement may start when a piece occupies a dot.

-B. Dots must be unoccupied by any other pieces.
+For Rapid Railroad movements: B. Dots must be unoccupied by any other pieces.